Riomas/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/01-themes/09-creating-a-theme-thumbnail.markdown

 Here's how to create a proper thumbnail image for your theme:

-1. Create a thumbnail image.
-Make sure it's 150 pixels wide by 120 pixels high.
-    You may want to take a snapshot of your theme and re-size it to these dimensions. **Your thumbnail must be these exact dimensions** or the image won't display properly.
+1. Create a screenshot image.
+You may want to take a snapshot of your theme.

-2. Save the image as a `.png` file named `thumbnail.png` and place it in the theme's `images` folder (create this folder if it doesn't already exist).
-On redeployment, the `thumbnail.png` file automatically becomes the theme's thumbnail.
+2. Save the image as a `.png` file named `screenshot.png` and place it in the theme's `images` folder (create this folder if it doesn't already exist).
+On redeployment, the `thumbnail.png` file will automatically be created and becomes the theme's thumbnail.

 Now, when you apply the theme, its thumbnail displays along with the other themes that are available to your site.